etwk/blog/content/lists/books.md

 ### Statistics
 - [ ] The Black Swan: Second Edition: The Impact of the Highly Improbable (Nassim Nicholas Taleb) #must
+- [ ] The Race Variable: How Statistical Practices Reinforce Inequality (Race, Inequality, and Health) (Jay Kaufman)

 ### Unity
 - [ ] Consilience: The Unity of Knowledge (Edward O.Willson) #must